daniel0412/coding/system-design/typeahead.md

 ### Data collection service db
 - where to store the data
-    - should be enough to just store the log file on hdfs
+    - big table (user, keyword, timestamp) how to store?
 - how often do you aggregate the data to update the tire?
     - realtime impractical: read/write qps ~ 200k, will slow down query
     - once per week: every week, fetch all the log file and aggregate